PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 13:17:27
+Last updated: 2024-04-08 13:18:33
-Random Quote: I'm not surviving, I'm just existing. - Brook Soso
+Random Quote: Love's not always wise, I've learned.
+It can lead us to great folly, but we follow our hearts... wherever they take us.  -  Robb Stark